wishmouse/Planning/stretch_goals.md

 Stretch Goals
 ============

- - privacy settings for commenting/ contacting another user
+ - add privacy settings for commenting / contacting another user
- - using OAuth facebook, user can see other mutual friends?
+ - using OAuth facebook, user can see another users mutual friends?
+ - user can add profile picture
+ -